-For some time, then, I’ve cast disparaging glances at what to me seemed an unnecessarily difficult poem: Wallace Stevens‘ “Thirteen Ways of Looking at a Blackbird.”
-Still, something about the poem continued calling to me, as if a blackbird were cawing to draw my attention, and I just couldn’t understand what it wanted.
+For some time, then, I’ve cast disparaging glances at what seemed an unnecessarily difficult poem: Wallace Stevens’ “Thirteen Ways of Looking at a Blackbird.”
+Still, something about the poem continued calling to me, like a blackbird cawing to draw my attention but I just couldn’t understand what it wanted.

 Which brings me to the “Four Ways” part of this post’s title.
 Not long ago, in my ongoing quest to understand what the heck happened to poetry during the 20th century, I came across a copy of William Roetzheim‘s The Giant Book of Poetry, a collection spanning from 4,000 BC to AD 1984.

 For me, the preface alone was worth the price, simply to read his “Level Four Poetry Manifesto.”
-Roetzheim believes that the best poetry:
+Roetzheim believes the best poetry …

 - “should communicate clearly to the reader on the denotative level”;